HKUST-Aerial-Robotics/A-LOAM/README.md

 1. Replace complicated mathematical operation by Eigen and Ceres Solver.
 No Euler angle, no derivation any more.
 2. Remove useless and redundant operation.
 The code structure is clean and readable.
 3. Support Velodyne 64 on KITTI.
-Better performance.

 **Modifier:** [Tong Qin](http://www.qintonguav.com), [Shaozu Cao](https://github.com/shaozu)